rose-collectionservices/collection-services-manual/06-DESCRIPTION/readme.md

 **Examples of notes that must be used verbatim:**

 *	Collection stored off-site; materials must be requested two business days in advance of appointment.
 *	[**For unprocessed audiovisual materials:**] Use copies have not been made for audiovisual material in this collection.
 Researchers must contact the Rose Library at least two weeks in advance for access to these items.
 Collection restrictions, copyright limitations, or technical complications may hinder the Rose Library's ability to provide access to audiovisual material.
-*	[**For unprocessed born-digital materials:**] Researchers must contact the Rose Library in advance for access to unprocessed born-digital materials in this collection.
+*	[**For unprocessed born-digital materials (not yet imaged/transferred/ingested or processed only to Tier 1:**] Researchers must contact the Rose Library in advance for access to unprocessed born-digital materials in this collection.
 Collection restrictions, copyright limitations, or technical complications may hinder the Rose Library's ability to provide access to unprocessed born-digital materials.
+*	[**For born-digital materials processed to Tier 2/2b/3:**] Access to processed born-digital materials is only available in the Stuart A. Rose Manuscript, Archives, and Rare Book Library (the Rose Library).
 Use of the original storage media is restricted, but media is available to view upon request.

+In addition to the required text above, the following language is recommended for born-digital material when applicable:
+*	[**At the collection level when some material cannot be made available:**] Due to technical complications, the Rose Library is currently unable to provide access to remaining unprocessed born-digital materials.
+*	[**At the collection level when processed material includes files in formats that will not render in the access system:**] Some digital files might not be accessible in their current form for technical reasons.
+Contact Rose Library to inquire about alternative possibilities for access.
-*	[**For processed born-digital materials:**] Access to processed born-digital materials is only available in the Stuart A. Rose Manuscript, Archives, and Rare Book Library (the Rose Library).
-Use of the original storage media is restricted, but media is available to view upon request.
+*	[**At the file level for material not yet been processed to Tier 2/2b/3:**] This born-digital material is unprocessed.
+Researchers must contact the Rose Library in advance for access.
+Use of the original digital media is restricted.
-*	Due to technical complications, the Rose Library is currently unable to provide access to remaining unprocessed born-digital materials.
+*	[**At the file level for media that could not be imaged or from which no usable content was recovered:**] Due to technical complications, the Rose Library is currently unable to provide access to this unprocessed born-digital material.

 **Other examples:**